thomassuedbroecker/cloud-native-starter/workshop-one-service/3-java.md

 </project>
 ```

-_REMEMBER:_ We use this pom file build our Authors service with `RUN mvn -f /usr/src/app/pom.xml clean package` inside our **Build environment container**.
+_REMEMBER:_ We use this pom file to build our Authors service with `RUN mvn -f /usr/src/app/pom.xml clean package` inside our **Build environment container**.

 ```dockerfile
 FROM maven:3.5-jdk-8 as BUILD